michaelavila/xf/README.markdown

 CMD
 ===
-Manage and run bash scripts from anywhere in your project.
+Manage and run cli scripts from anywhere in your project.

 INSTALLATION
 ------------